it-application-modernization/pot-documentation/Integration/SF-Experience/Lab_1/ReadMe.md

 ![alt text][pic28]

 3\.
 We will now add a condition to retrieve the Account for the Account ID that is passed to the API.
+Add Salesforce connector to the flow, as done in the previous steps, selecting Account>Retrieve Accounts.

-Click on the Add condition and you will see the Where clause for the equals condition click in the blank box and you will see the mapping option there where you can select the Account ID that is passed to the API.
+Click on the **Add condition** and you will see the **Where** clause for the equals condition.
+Click the burger icon and you will see the mapping option in which you can select under Request URL Parameter>Object the **Account ID** that is passed to the API.
 When done should look like the following:

 ![alt text][pic29]